 Your credit score could be checked for a variety of reasons, from a new cellphone contract, a personal loan or student loan, and even a mortgage.

 To help explain more, your credit score is based on a number of things that are allocated a percentage.
 The most important factor on your credit file is your payment history accounting for 35% of your score.
 In view of this, any defaults have a considerably negative impact on your score.
-That is to say, if you’ve missed repayments or been late, this will show very soon on your credit report and could even stay on there for a few years.
+That is to say, if you’ve missed repayments or been late, this will show on your credit report.
+It could even stay on there for a few years!

 30% of your score is dedicated to the amount you owe.
 In particular, the more you owe compared to your salary income (aka debt to income ratio), the lower your score.
 If you only repay the minimum each month, it could show lenders that you struggle to repay debt.